kircherlab/ReMM/workflow/README.md

 This folder (`workflow`) contains several subfolders:

  - bin: binaries used by Snakemake rules
 - envs: YAML file for creating the main working environment 'ReMM' as well as files for some additional environments required by certain rules
 - rules: Snakemake rules separated into subfolders according to the workflow steps
 - schemas: JSON Schema files for validation of config files.
 - scripts: (external) scripts used by Snakemake rules

-Some directories contain README files with more detailed information on the content of folders.
-A DAG (directed acyclical graph) of the workflow (schematic representation) starting from the step *4.
-Variants* can be found in WorkflowDAG.jpg.
-The DAG for steps 1-3 is not shown for the sake of clarity because they contain more than one hundred rule executions.

 ## Naming convention

-All rules are named like `<sub-workflow>_nameOfTheRule` to make it creal where they belong to. `all` rules are special and documented in the main wokflow.
+All rules are named like `<sub-workflow>_nameOfTheRule` to make it clear where they belong to. `all` rules are special and documented in the main wokflow.

 Functions are normally written like `get<SubWorkflow><nameOfTheFunction>`.
 There are simple (or not so simple) getters for paths, configurations etc. E.g. the simple `getVariantSetGenomeBuild(variant_set)` returns the genome build of a variant set .
 The more complex `getVariantsInput(variant_set, step, idx=False)` returns the path to the vcf variant file taken into account that a variant file might be processed multiple times before.